CiscoDevNet/terraform-provider-aci/docs/list-resources/igmp_snooping_policy.md

 ## Example Usage ##

 The configuration snippet below shows an example for IGMP Snooping Policy with only required attributes.
+This snippet retrieves a list of all IGMP Snooping Policy objects.

 ```hcl
 list "aci_igmp_snooping_policy" "example" {